YipChiSan/Front-End-learning-notes/Solutions of Introduction to the Front End.md

 To reference a file in a subdirectory, write the directory name in front of the path, plus a forward slash, e.g. `subdirectory/my-image.jpg`.

+> How do you reference a file in the directory above your HTML file?

-> To link to a target file in the directory above the invoking HTML file, write two dots.
+To link to a target file in the directory above the invoking HTML file, write two dots.
 So for example, if `index.html` was inside a subfolder of `test-site` and `my-image.jpg` was inside `test-site`, you could reference `my-image.jpg` from `index.html` using `../my-image.jpg`.